Navteca/jupyterlab-bxplorer/README.md

 ### Found an issue?
 Have suggestions?

-Please open an [issue](https://github.com/Navteca/jupyterlab-bxplorer/issues), we would like yo hear from you.
+Please open an [issue](https://github.com/Navteca/jupyterlab-bxplorer/issues), we would like to hear from you.

 <br/>